DrugLib.com — Drug Information Portal

 Consistent with the avoidance of first pass metabolism achieved by vaginal estradiol administration, serum estradiol concentrations were slightly higher than estrone concentrations.

 The distribution of exogenous estrogens is similar to that of endogenous estrogens.
 Estrogens are widely distributed in the body and are generally found in higher concentrations in the sex hormone target organs.
-Estrogens circulate in the blood largely bound to sex hormone binding globulin (SHBG) and to albumin.
+Estrogens circulate in the blood largely bound to SHBG and albumin.

 Estradiol, estrone, and estriol are excreted in the urine along with glucuronide and sulfate conjugates.

-No pharmacokinetic studies were conducted in special populations, including patients with renal or hepatic impairment.
+No pharmacokinetic studies were conducted with Femring in specific populations, including women with renal or hepatic impairment.

 CLINICAL STUDIES